api2doc/onbon.bx06.mobiledemo/README_en.md

 ## Develop

-#### Screen (Controller) operation
+#### Screen operation
-Because socket client can't be runned on UI thread, all operations execute to screen need to run in new thread.
+Because socket client can't be run on UI thread, all operations execute to the screen need to be run in a new thread.
 ``` Java
 new Thread(new Runnable() {
     public void run() {